Amplitude-Developer-Docs/amplitude-dev-center/docs/data/ampli/integrating-with-ci.md

 ### Step 2: Configure a CI environment variable

-Create an environment variable in your CI service called `ITLY_KEY` and set it to the API token you created.
+Create an environment variable in your CI service called `AMPLI_TOKEN` and set it to the API token you created.
 Use this environment variable to pass the token to `ampli status` when it runs inside CI.

 For example, this is what the [Netlify](https://docs.netlify.com/configure-builds/environment-variables/) environment variables screen would look like.